dfkaye/xyz/README.md

 ## TODO

-+ should nested defs in one file see deps in outer scopes?
++ should nested defs in one file see deps in outer scopes? ~ *debating*
 + travis config
 + testem config
 + var alias ~ *debating*